F-I-D-O/Manuals/manuals/Security.md

 ### Setting up the private key to be used for ssh connection
 To use a private key for ssh connection, two conditions have to be met:

-1. the private key has to have the right permissions:
+1. in Linux the private key has to have the right permissions:
-	- in Linux, the permissions have to be read/write only for the owner (`600`)
+    - the key file has to be read/write only for the owner (`600`)
+    - the folder containing the key file has to be read/write/execute only for the owner (`700`)
 1. you have to specify that the private key should be used for the connection.
 This can be done in multiple ways:
     - using the `-i` parameter of the `ssh` command
     - specifying the key in the `~/.ssh/config` file
     - using ssh agent (see the SSH Agent section below)
     - selecting the key in an application with GUI

 ## SSH Tunneling